NTHU-LSALAB/KubeComp/README.md

 # KubeComp
+_**"KubeComp: Resource-centric Composable Container Orchestrator for GPU Pooling" is  accepted by  UCC 2024!**_
 ## Introduction
 KubeComp is the first solution for Kubernetes to support GPU pooling based on a composable infrastructure.
 KubeComp makes Kubernetes aware of the underlying composable infrastructure and provides on-demand, optimized, and automated resource management for service deployment.